ITwenzyI/python-playground/README.md

-# python-fastapi-playground
+# python-playground
-Just lerning FastAPI in python :)
+Testing some stuff in Python